Argent77/NotePad_PlusPlus_WeiDU/readme.txt

 - WeiDU_TRA.xml: WeiDU translation files (*.tra)
 The syntax highlighter files work in Notepad++ 6.3 and higher.

-Installing the syntax highlighters:
+You can choose between two methods how to install the syntax highlighters:

+Method 1: in Notepad++
 1. Select Language->Define your language... in your Notepad++ menu.
 2. (optional) If you already have an older version installed, you should remove it by selecting the appropriate language from the drop-down menu and click the "Remove" button to avoid duplicate entries.
 3. Click the "Import..." button and select the respective XML file.
 4. Repeat step 2 and 3 for all syntax highlighters you need.
 5. Restart Notepad++ to make the changes visible.
+You should now see the new entries in the Language menu.

+Method 2: in your file manager
+1. Open the file manager and enter the path "%AppData%\Notepad++\userDefineLangs" (without the quotes) into the address bar.
+The path should resolve to "C:\Users\<your username>\AppData\Roaming\Notepad++\userDefineLangs" (on Windows Vista or later).
+2. If the folder "userDefineLangs" doesn't exist yet, create it.
+3. Copy all desired highlighter XML files from the zip archive into the folder.
+4. Restart Notepad++ to make the changes visible.
 You should now see the new entries in the Language menu.

 Have fun!